RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/28-HOS.md

 <sup>10</sup> The princes of Judah were like them that remove the bound: [therefore] I will pour out my wrath upon them like water.
 <sup>11</sup> Ephraim [is] oppressed [and] broken in judgment, because he willingly walked after the commandment.
 <sup>12</sup> Therefore [will] I [be] unto Ephraim as a moth, and to the house of Judah as rottenness.
-<sup>13</sup> When Ephraim saw his sickness, and Judah [saw] his wound, then went Ephraim to the Assyrian, and sent to king Jareb : yet could he not heal you, nor cure you of your wound.
+<sup>13</sup> When Ephraim saw his sickness, and Judah [saw] his wound, then went Ephraim to the Assyrian, and sent to king Jareb: yet could he not heal you, nor cure you of your wound.
 <sup>14</sup> For I [will be] unto Ephraim as a lion, and as a young lion to the house of Judah: I, [even] I, will tear and go away; I will take away, and none shall rescue [him].
 <sup>15</sup> I will go [and] return to my place, till they acknowledge their offence, and seek my face: in their affliction they will seek me early.
 ## Chapter 6